canjs/can-realtime-rest-model/can-realtime-rest-model.md

 - Updating a todo's `name` or `complete` value will move the todo in or out of the `<completed-todos>`'s list and put it in the right position.
-For example, a todo that's incomplete will be moved into the list like:
+For example, a todo that's not complete can be moved into the list like:

   ```js